 Serve Warm:

-Take the enchiladas out of the oven and allow to cool for a few minutes before serving.
+Remove the enchiladas from the oven and let cool for a few minutes before serving.

-Top with fresh cilantro, diced tomatoes or sliced avocado, if desired.
+Add fresh cilantro, diced tomatoes or sliced avocado, if you want.

 Serving Suggestions: